 The ethnographic focus of the exhibition was on the communities of Galicia.
 Organized as a picturesque “village,” the section had various types of buildings, including characteristic houses of several different Ruthenian (Ukrainian) and Polish ethnographic groups.

 At the entrance of the section was a traditional Hutsul three-domed church designed by Julian Zachariewicz.
 Inside, visitors could see examples of Ukrainian sacred art.
 There was also a Polish-style manor house designed by Zachariewicz, which housed an ethnographic exhibition with household items and tools.

 As the petroleum industry was one of the main industries of Galicia at the time, it is no wonder that the section dedicated to oil drilling was one of the most popular and largest.
-The main attraction was a working Canadian cable drilling tower.
+The main attraction was a working Canadian cable drilling rig.
 The section also had a forge, a drilling equipment store, a pavilion dedicated to earthwax (ozocerite), the Pavilion of the Oil Credit Society, and the Berheim and McGarvey Pavilion (McGarvey was the first to introduce the Canadian cable drilling system to Galicia).
 The structures were designed by architect Pekarski.

 The Hunting and Forest Section & the Hunting Pavilion

 Count Roman Potocki was responsible for the Hunting and Forest Section.
 The subjects of the exhibition included: systematization and forest management; forest protection; hunting (historical department; arms; falconry; trophies; hunting in art; professional literature); exhibition of hunting dogs; fish breeding; fishing.